JamesH003/brain-box/README.md

 ## UX

-As this site is confined to the Python terminal the design process was very straight forward.
+As this site is confined to the Python mock terminal the design process was very straight forward.
 For ease of use and to enhance the user experience I utilised newline spacing where appropriate.
 I also used coloured text by importing Colorama.
 This helps to emphasise and differentiate between instructions, questions, right and wrong answers and also user input errors.

 ## Features